-• The applicant should provide the title of the collective work as the "Title of work being registered."
-For guidance on completing the Titles screen, see Section 610.2.
+- The applicant should provide the title of the collective work as the "Title of work being registered."
+For guidance on completing the Titles screen, see Section 610.2. - The applicant should assert a claim in the collective work as a whole using the procedure described in Section 618.7(A). - On the Authors screen the applicant mayshould provide the name of the individual or entity that created the contribution in the field marked Individual Author or Organization, although this is optional.
+For guidance on completing this portion of the application, see Section 613.9. - On the Authors screen the applicant should provide the title of the contribution in the field marked Author Created/Other.
+Currently, the total amount of text that may be provided in the Author Created/Other field is limited to 100 characters.
+If more space is required, the applicant should provide the additional information in the Note to Copyright Office field. - On the Claimants screen the applicant should provide an appropriate transfer statement in the Transfer field that explains how the claimant obtained the copyright in the contribution, such as "by written agreement with each contributor," "by written agreement(s) with individual contributors not named on the application/certificate," or the like.
+For additional.
+For guidance on providing a transfer statement, see Section 620.9.

-- The applicant should assert a claim in the collective work as a whole using the procedure described in Section 618.7(A). - On the Authors screen the applicant may provide the name of the individual or entity that created the contribution in the field marked Individual Author or Organization, although this is optional.
-For guidance on completing this portion of the application, see Section 613.9. - On the Claimants screen the applicant should provide an appropriate transfer statement in the Transfer field that explains how the claimant obtained the copyright in the contribution, such as "by written agreement with each contributor," "by written agreement(s) with individual contributors not named on the application/certificate," or the like.
-For additional guidance on providing a transfer statement, see Section 620.9. - The applicant may provide the titles of the contributions that have been transferred to the copyright claimant, although this is optional.
+• The applicant may provide the titles of the contributions that have been transferred to the copyright claimant, although this is optional.
 Specifically, the applicant may provide this information on the Authors screen in the field marked Author Created/Other.
 Currently, the total amount of text that may be provided in the Author Created/Other field is limited to 100 characters.
 If more space is required, the applicant may provide additional information in the Note to Copyright Office field.
 Alternatively, the applicant may identify the contributions that are not owned by the copyright claimant by disclaiming those titles in the Material Excluded field, and by stating "all other contributions" in the New Material Included field.
 For guidance on completing this portion of the application, see Section 621.8(D).